FAQ

 Which counselor will I see?

-After your initial consultation with Le’Ann Solmonson, she’ll decide which counselor is the best fit for you.
+After your initial consultation with Le’Ann Solmonson, she’ll help you decide which counselor is the best fit for you.
 That may be based on what you’re wanting to work on or your schedule availability.

 Can I request a counselor?